404SolutionsGH/trotrolive-front/README.md

 ## 👐 Contribute

-We’re open to contributions!
-Please fork the repo and create a PR — let’s build a better commute together.
+We're open to contributions!
+Please fork the repo and create a PR — let's build a better commute together.

 ---

-**Trotro.Live** – Making Ghana’s transport smarter, safer, and on-chain.
+**Trotro.Live** – Making Ghana's transport smarter, safer, and on-chain.

 🚌 🇬🇭 🛠️